John Samuel Foley: Biography

 On February 11, 1888, Foley was appointed the third Bishop of Detroit, Michigan, by Pope Leo XIII.
 He received his episcopal consecration on the following November 4 from Cardinal Gibbons, with Bishops John Loughlin and Edgar Wadhams serving as co-consecrators, at the Baltimore Cathedral.
 He was Detroit's first American-born bishop, with his two predecessors both hailing from Germany.
 During his tenure, he established a seminary for Polish Americans, and later healed a long and damaging schism among them.
-In 1900, Foley wrote a letter for the Detroit Century Box time capsule.
+In 1900, Foley wrote a letter for the Detroit Century Box, a time capsule.
 In 1907 the priests and laity of the diocese, in honor of the golden jubilee of his priestly ordination, presented Foley with St. Francis's Home for Orphan Boys, built at a cost of $250,000.
 He established the first parish for African Americans, St. Peter Claver's Church, in 1911, although chapels and missions for African American Catholics had existed since the late 1870s.
 The development of the automobile industry in Detroit led to a massive increase in population, and the number of Catholics more than tripled during Foley's tenure.
 Although the number of diocesan priests nearly doubled, there still were not enough to administer to the growing population.
 Despite his popularity and personal charm, he was generally regarded as an ineffective bishop with an unsuccessful administration.

 Foley later died at age 84.
 His 30-year-long tenure remains the longest in the history of the Archdiocese of Detroit.